“Out of sight, out of mind.”

 You’re creating loyalty among your remote sales reps.
 A loyal sales rep is a huge advantage.
 It often takes less time to find a good remote rep as it does to find an on-site full-time hire, which means less headhunting time for you.
 Also, the longer they stick with you, the more familiar they’ll be with your brand, which will improve their performance.

 You’re ensuring your team’s success (and therefore yours).
 You want your remote reps to sell well, don’t you?
 After all, that’s why you hired them.
-So why wouldn’t you give them the tools and training they need to make you more money?

 You're developing an onboarding framework.
 A formalized (and realistic) onboarding framework helps them ramp up quickly, and will eventually get them to a point where you can leave them alone, because they already know so much about you and your business.